 sources report that the HQ-9 was developed with Russian assistance

 and benefits from Russian technology transfers.
-It has been report
+Also it uses

 FD-2000, has been exported to Turkmenistan and Uzbekistan.
 Pakistan

-and Turkey are negotiating with China to purchase this air defense
+and Turkey were negotiating with China to purchase this air defense

 The HQ-9 can

 intercept various aircraft, helicopters, UAVs, cruise missiles,

 missiles at medium- to long ranges.